nyu-devops/project-template/README.md

-.gitattributes      - File to gix Windows CRLF issues .devcontainers/     - Folder with support for VSCode Remote Containers dot-env-example     - copy to .env to use environment variables requirements.txt    - list if Python libraries required by your code config.py           - configuration parameters
+.gitattributes      - File to gix Windows CRLF issues .devcontainers/     - Folder with support for VSCode Remote Containers dot-env-example     - copy to .env to use environment variables pyproject.toml      - Poetry list of Python libraries required by your code config.py           - configuration parameters

 service/                   - service python package